microsoft/Qcodes/CONTRIBUTING.md

 # Contributing to Qcodes

-## Opening issues
+## I have an idea!

+Great!
+We all want to know about it.
+There are different places for different kinds of ideas.

+### Bugs reports and feature requests

+This is what github's [issues](https://github.com/qdev-dk/Qcodes/issues) are for.
 Search for existing and closed issues.
 If your problem or idea is not yet addressed, [please open a new issue](https://github.com/qdev-dk/Qcodes/issues/new)

 Bug reports must be accompanied by a reproducible example.

+### Clever usage

+Figured out a new way to use qcodes?
+Found a package that makes your life better and easier?
+Got realtime analysis working after struggling with it for days?
+Make a new example notebook or script in [docs/examples](https://github.com/qdev-dk/Qcodes/tree/master/docs/examples) and make a [pull request](#pull-requests)

 ## Development